Mortgage

 loading image

 Many first-time homebuyer programs are open to buyers who haven’t owned a property in the past three years.
-This includes divorced spouses who have only jointly owned a home with an ex-spouse in the last three years.
+This includes divorced spouses who have jointly owned a home with an ex-spouse over the past three years.

-Choosing the best mortgage lender will depend on the loan type you’re applying for, how much you want to borrow and many other factors.
-Review our guides to the best mortgage lenders, top FHA lenders and best VA lenders.
+Choosing the best mortgage lender will depend on the type of loan you’re applying for, how much you want to borrow and many other factors.
+Review our guide to the best mortgage lenders.

 Today's Mortgage Rates